 }

 This function sends an email to your desired email ID with the subject and message as given in the code snippet.
-Save the script with the save button (in the shape of a disk) at the top of the window.
+Save the script with the save button at the top of the window.
+This is the action side of the webhook tutorial — the script that runs when the event fires.
 Next, click on the button with the clock logo on the left-hand side of the window.

 In the window that pops up, click on the “Add Trigger” button at the bottom right-hand side of the screen.
 The following pop up window appears: